hrothwell/mal-cli/README.md

 ## Latest Windows native exe
 - Latest windows exe build can be found [here](./native-image-items/build-results/anime.exe)
 - I am trying to only ever merge completely functional/working native-image code, but no promises this will always work.
-More automated testing to come
+More automated testing to come, maybe...
 - Ideally get versioning setup as well